 Project management solutions help you plan, execute, and deliberate processes, resources, knowledge, and best practices to meet project goals.
 Projects have different parts that need to move together to achieve a goal: talents, budget, schedule, communication, quality check, documentation, administration, to name a few.
 These solutions help you keep all the project aspects in sync, while lending to you clear visibility of tasks, activities, and updates across the organization vertically and horizontally.

 Today, top project management software systems consist of standard functions, such as, task management, overview dashboards, collaboration and communication tools, scheduler, and administrative controls.
 Some software will offer all those features, while other solutions may only have a couple of them.
-To help you rummage through the pile of popular services, we analyzed the best SaaS project management solutions, highlighting the value propositions for each one.
+To help you rummage through the pile of popular services, we prepared detailed project management software reviews, highlighting the value propositions of each app.

-After weighing all the elements that make a great project management software, we believe Wrike has the best mix of features and capabilities to top our list.
+Another popular project management tool is Wrike.
+Its best mix of features and capabilities make it the second tool on our list.
 It lends to you as a project leader all the essential benefits not only of a robust solution, but one that delivers top-notch tools for insights, visibility, security, communication, collaboration, and task management.
-Wrike also won our Best Project Management Software Award for 2016, and it is used by many Fortune 500 companies including Google, Adobe, HTC, EA Sports, and Stanford University.

 We call it a visual project management for the great visibility it affords to users, which is one of its most useful characteristics.
 Wrike lets you view tasks, activities, and updates across projects or down the subtasks.
 Moreover, our top project management solution has excellent scalability both in pricing and team size.
 It is ideal for small units and large organizations, and it offers the best value for money from its freemium (for up to 5 users) to the quote-based and fully customized enterprise plan.